djblackett/invoice-web-app/README.md

 If tests pass, the code is merged into dev and docker containers are built and pushed to Docker Hub.
 These docker images are not currently used, however, because they are intended for use in Kubernetes deployments, which have not been built yet.

-Pull requests to main run the same tests plus the end to end tests.
-The frontend code is built and then run in Vite preview mode so that the e2e tests use the production version of the app.
-The backend server is also run, along with an ephemeral PostgreSQL, such that the entire stack of the app is traversed when tested.
+Pull requests to main run the same tests plus end-to-end tests.
+The frontend is built and run in Vite preview mode for e2e tests, while the backend and an ephemeral PostgreSQL database are also started to test the entire stack.

 ## Diagrams

 ### Architecture Flowchart

 This diagram provides a high-level overview of the application's flow.
-It begins with the user interacting with the frontend, which is built with React (TypeScript).
-The frontend communicates with the backend via a GraphQL API (using Apollo Client).
-The backend, implemented with Node.js and Express, processes requests and manages data through Prisma ORM, which connects to a PostgreSQL database.
-Additionally, a CI/CD pipeline using GitHub Actions automates testing and deployment, with the frontend being deployed to GitHub Pages and the backend to Fly.io.
+The user interacts with the React (TypeScript) frontend, which communicates with the Node.js/Express backend via a GraphQL API (Apollo Client).
+The backend uses Prisma ORM to manage data in a PostgreSQL database.
+A CI/CD pipeline with GitHub Actions automates testing and deployment, deploying the frontend to GitHub Pages and the backend to Fly.io.

 ![Application Architecture Diagram](./diagrams/architecture.svg)

 ### IoC Backend Architecture

-This diagram illustrates the dependency injection flow managed by InversifyJS in our backend.
-Incoming requests are processed by the Controllers/Resolvers, which delegate business logic to Services that, in turn, interact with Repositories for data operations.
-The IoC container (InversifyJS) centrally manages and injects these dependencies, promoting a modular, testable, and maintainable architecture.
+This diagram shows how InversifyJS manages dependency injection in our backend.
+Controllers/Resolvers handle requests, delegate logic to Services, and interact with Repositories for data operations.
+The IoC container ensures modularity, testability, and maintainability.

 ![Inversion of Control backend architecture](./diagrams/ioc-backend.svg)

 ### GraphQL Schema

-GraphQL schema [diagrams](./diagrams.md) for queries, mutations, and subscriptions
+GraphQL schema diagrams for [queries, mutations, and subscriptions](./diagrams/graphql-schema.md)

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This means you are free to use, modify, and distribute the software, provided that you include the original copyright and license notice in any copies or substantial portions of the software.

 ## Contact

 - **Author:** David Andrea
-- **Email:** <your.email@example.com>
 - **GitHub:** [djblackett](https://github.com/djblackett)